 This classic, German-made fountain pen is sleek, compact, and designed for everyday use.
 Whether you're writing the next New York Times Bestseller or simply jotting down a grocery list, this pen is extremely comfortable in your hand and easy to grip.
-With its simple design, screw-on cap, chrome-plated steel tip, and pocket-sized body, this pencil is sleek and professionally crafted.
+With its simple design, screw-on cap, chrome-plated steel tip, and pocket-sized body, this pen is sleek and professionally crafted.
 Replace your array of banged up pens with scratchy tips or ink that dries up way too quickly with a quality pen that's built to last.

 - thick plastic body, steel tip